With this one, the series arrives on the Sega Genesis with a bang. I found this game

 The next boss is made out of gears and springs.
 In the early days of Japanese pleasure robot construction, things weren't as streamlined as they are today.

 The palace interior is really nice, too.
-The character sprite isn't that great, but the backgrounds of this game punch above their weight graphically.
+The backgrounds of this game punch above their weight graphically.
 What I mean is that this game has a very moody and atmospheric visual style and the backgrounds seem more detailed than they should given the system.

-Is this boss a lamp, or two bearded men gazing longingly at each other?
-I'll let you decide for yourself, but in light of this week's South Park keep in mind that this game was made in Japan.
+Is this boss two bearded men gazing longingly at each other, or a lamp?
+I'll let you decide for yourself,

 Next boss is a... little hovering person?
 At first I thought this would be the easiest battle ever, until...

-...he/she turned into a PSYCHOTIC MOTH.
+...she turned into a PSYCHOTIC MOTH.
 And what the hell is that thing in the background?
 In any case, once again axes are the weapon of choice here.
-This is the case for most of the bosses, even though axes are relatively non-useful in the stages themselves.
+This is the case for most of the bosses.

-I finally take a look at the world map (which is Europe), as our hero arrives at the final area of the game.
+Our hero arrives at the final area of the game.
 England gets main event billing over the rest of Europe, because of course they do.
-When will it be Denmark's chance to shine?
+When will it be Luxembourg's chance to shine?

 Before continuing, it needs to be said: this game is difficult.
 Very difficult.
 Difficulty is nothing new for this series, but this game has some of the longest, most punishing stages out of any of them.
 The only one that might be more difficult is the U.S. version of Castlevania III.